Natural Health Enterprises since 1975

 guar gum & psyllium -- rich in fiber that trap fats and keep them from absorbing (flax is excellent for this also)

-legumes (beans & peas -- certain varieties) -- have an amylase enzyme inhibitor that prevents breakdown of carbohydrates, reducing absorption
+legumes (beans & peas -- certain varieties, eg. kidney beans) -- have an amylase enzyme inhibitor that prevents breakdown of carbohydrates, reducing absorption

-garcinia cambogia -- contains hydroxycitric acid which blocks conversion of some calories to fat
+garcinia cambogia -- a fruit that contains hydroxycitric acid which blocks conversion of some calories to fat

 gymnema sylvestre -- south Asian plant called "sugar killer" in India -- reduces absorption of sugars, resulting in less calories and less sugar problems